Anyline/mobile-ocr-documentation-anyline/README.md

 ## Energy

 The Anyline Energy-Module is capable of scanning analog electric- and gas-meter-readings.
-Moreover, it is possible to scan bar- and QR-codes as well as serial numbers for meter identification.
+It is also possible to scan bar- and QR-codes (useful for identifying meters).

 For each successful scan, you will receive four result-attributes: